makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-Determine type of file that is in a directory
+Determine the type of fil that is within a directory